View full guide »

 - Product liability

 The court system in Canada comprises a network of courts in each of the 10 provinces and three territories, as well as courts at the federal level.
 The provincial courts hear both civil and criminal matters, with trial courts and a court of appeal in each province.
 The provincial courts are "courts of inherent jurisdiction" and, as such, can award all legal and equitable remedies.

 The Federal Court of Canada, by contrast, is a statutory court and can hear only such matters and award such remedies as are specified in its enabling statute, the Federal Courts Act.
 The Federal Court and the Federal Court of Appeal deal with claims involving specified matters under federal jurisdiction - such as admiralty, immigration and intellectual property - and claims against the federal government.

-In addition to the courts, there are hundreds of specialized boards and tribunals at both the federal and provincial level that deal with specific subject matter and regulate specific industries.
+In addition to the courts, there are many specialized boards and tribunals at both the federal and provincial level that deal with specific subject matter and regulate specific industries.
 Examples of these boards and tribunals include:

 - The Canadian International Trade Tribunal (international trade)

 - The Canadian Radio-television and Telecommunications Commission (broadcasting)